I need help; my tenant has rent arrears.

 The Guarantor is saying the tenancy has expired and he does not have to pay

 When a tenant rent account falls into arrears, if the tenant has no means to pay the rent arrears, the Guarantor may in some cases be aware of this.
-Which means the Guarantor will have to pay the rent arrears provided the guarantor agreement is watertight.
+This means the Guarantor will have to pay the rent arrears provided the guarantor agreement is watertight.

 Nearly all guarantor agreements will expressly state the Guarantor shall be liable for the fixed term of the tenancy including a periodic tenancy.